 SNW iii In the event that these regulations contradict the FIS (International Ski Federation) International Competition Rules (ICR), or, where more appropriate, especially in Alpine Skiing, the GB Ski British Competition Rules (BCR), these BUCS sport specific regulations will supersede, unless specifically stated otherwise.

 SNW 1 Championships BUCS will host annually the following Championships:

-SNW 1.2 Dome Series The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.
+SNW 1.2 Dome Series (Indoor) The programme shall include the events listed in Appendix 1 (‘BUCS Competition Offer and Associated BUCS Points’), subject to entry numbers.